geopython/pygeoapi/docs/source/data-publishing/ogcapi-edr.rst

 ^^^^^^^^^^^^^^^

-The SensorThings API EDR Provider for pygeaopi extends the feature provider to produce coverageJSON representations from SensorThings responses repsonses.
+The SensorThings API EDR Provider for pygeaopi extends the feature provider to produce CoverageJSON representations from SensorThings responses repsonses.
 This provider relies on using the ObservedProperty Entity to create the `parameter-name` set.

 .. code-block:: yaml